hgesser/vortexf1xtool/README.md

 ## Usage

 You can call the `vortex` tool with either an `ls` command option or a `dump` command option, followed by the names(s) of one or more floppy disk image files.
-The `ls` command will displays information about the files stored on that disk image, such as follows:
+The `ls` command will display information about the files stored on that disk image, such as follows:

 ```
 [esser@macbookpro:~]$ vortex ls cpc-004.dsk